John Gould's publications

 Consisting: 1 Volume, 30 giclee prints after the hand-colored originals.

-While the majority of Gould’s work focuses on bird species, this collection offers something completely different with 30 fine hand-colored plates depicting kangaroos.
+While the majority of Gould’s work focuses on bird species, the collection ‘A Monograph of the Macropodidae, or Family of Kangaroos’ offers something completely different with 30 fine hand-colored plates depicting kangaroos.
 With amazing detail, Gould’s work introduced this fascinating creature to an amazed European audience for the first time.

 Explaining why he was drawn to create the collection during his trip to Australia, Gould said: “It was not until I arrived in the country, and found myself surrounded by objects as strange as if I had been transported to another planet, that I conceived the idea of devoting a portion of my attention to the mammalian class of its extraordinary fauna.”